 - Resource & Referral Guide

 Displacement during and after a natural disaster can cause unique legal issues in the family law context.
 In addition to issues regarding custody, visitation, and child support, incidents of domestic and sexual violence increase after natural disasters according to a 2015 global study by the International Federation of Red Cross and Red Crescent Societies.
+(International Federation of Red Cross and Red Crescent Societies, Unseen, unheard: Gender-based violence in disasters, 20 (2015).)
 Researchers attribute this increase to a combination of loss of family members and homes, scarcity of basic resources, displacement, increased stress, and marital conflict.
 In addition, the lack of security in temporary disaster-relief shelters increases sexual violence towards women and young girls.